 Proof of low income status must be provided to the participating veterinarian

 Dogs and cats are spayed or neutered and vaccinated against rabies at a deeply discounted rate

 Services are offered at participating, licensed Miami-Dade County veterinarians and veterinary clinics

-Free Trap-Neuter-Vaccinate-Return by MVF As part of the HSGM spay or neuter program, community cats - un-owned cats, whose 'home' is within the community rather than in an individual household - are spayed or neutered for free for all residents.
-TNVR offers a free FVRCP vaccination and ear tip in addition to sterilization.
+Free Trap-Neuter-Vaccinate-Return by MVF As part of the MVF spay or neuter program, community cats - un-owned cats, whose 'home' is within the community rather than in an individual household - are spayed or neutered for free-for-all residents.
+TNVR offers free vaccinations and ear tip in addition to sterilization.

 On the day of your pet's spay or neuter appointment:

 For the Doral location drop time for all pets is 7:00 a.m.

-For the Homestead location drop off time for all pets off is 8:00 a.m.
+For the Homestead location drop off time for all pets off is 7:00 a.m.

 Pick up time will be provided at the time of drop off.

-- Cats must be in a crate, dogs must be on a leash
+Cats must be in a crate, dogs must be on a leash

 The check-in process can take from 30-60 minutes so please plan accordingly on the day of the surgery appointment

 Protective cones are available for sale at ASD Doral and Homestead for $5.00 each.

 If your dog experiences any post-operative complications within 48 - 72 hours, return to the Animal Services Pet Adoption and Protection Center Monday - Friday between 8:30 a.m. to 5 p.m. or take the dog to a private veterinarian.
 If complications develop outside of the clinic operating hours, seek emergency veterinary care.